boostercloud/booster/docs/chapters/03_booster-architecture.md

 ###  Reading entities

 Event handlers are a good place to make decisions and, to make better decisions, you need information.
-There is a Booster function called `fetchEntitySnapshots` within the `Booster` package and allows you to inspect the application state.
+There is a Booster function called `entity` within the `Booster` package and allows you to inspect the application state.
 This function receives two arguments, the `Entity` to fetch and the `entityID`.
 Here is an example of fetching an entity called `Stock`:

 ```typescript
 @Command({